• Alloy Steel Cr40,Steel Material,40cr Steel Specification System 1

 Used in metallurgy, mines, petroleum, automobile, building materials, sports, heavy machinery, large stamping equipment shock absorbing cushion, cushion block, a spring and a metal plate, pipe punching material mold, general machinery and equipment and other accessories cushion or damping effect is ideal material for mould spring.

-Q: How does special steel perform in cryogenic environments?
+Q: How does special steel perform in extreme heat conditions?

-Q: Can special steel be used in high-pressure applications?
+Q: How does special steel perform in abrasive wear applications?

-Q: How does special steel contribute to the manufacturing of cutting blades?
+Q: How does special steel contribute to the manufacturing of hydraulic components?

 Send your message to us